-The Lock Screen in Windows 8 is pretty good to look at, but really not required on a PC or a laptop.
-Sure it has its use on a Tablet, where users may like to see notifications, date or time even when their device is inactive.
+The Lock Screen in Windows 11/10 is pretty good to look at, but not required on a PC or a laptop.
+Sure it has its use on a Tablet, where users may like to see notifications, dates or times even when their device is inactive.
 But on a desktop, it’s just one more step to cross before you can log in.
-You have to open the Lock Screen by either clicking on it or hitting Enter, which really is a waste of effort.
+You have to open the Lock Screen by either clicking on it or hitting Enter, which is a waste of effort.

 Computer Configuration > Administrative Templates > Control Panel > Personalization.

 In the right-side pane, double-click on Do not display the lock screen to open its settings box.

 Select Enabled and click on Apply/OK.
 That’s it!

 This policy setting controls whether the lock screen appears for users, in Windows Server 2012, Windows 8 or Windows RT.
 If you enable this policy setting, users that are not required to press CTRL + ALT + DEL before signing in will see their selected tile after locking their PC.
 If you disable or do not configure this policy setting, users that are not required to press CTRL + ALT + DEL before signing in will see a lock screen after locking their PC.
 They must dismiss the lock screen using touch, the keyboard, or by dragging it with the mouse.